Daniel-KM/Omeka-S-module-Mirador/README.md

 in order to take the default parameters in account.
 The keys `id` and `data` are automatically filled, but may be overridden too.

+#### Mirador 3.0

+The parameters used to config the viewer can be found in in the [recipes] and in the details of the file [settings.js].

 ### Display